 - On the Welcome screen, select Install an additional management server to an existing Site.

 - Check use a recovery file to restore communication with previously deployed clients.

-- Browse for the recovery file you exported from the existing manager in step 1 of this process. and click Next.
+- Browse to the recovery file you exported from the existing manager in step 1 and click Next.

 - Ensure the name in the Server name field matches what was entered for the existing server exactly, including all capitalization and punctuation marks.